The best place to grow cannabis is indoors.

 Since we’re keeping the process simple, I’ll leave it at the bare necessities.
 If you’ve only got a cannabis plant or two, you’ll be fine with that.

 I do recommend a few additional things, though.

 The most important additional items for ideal growth are: a nutrient solution, a pH meter or pH strips, and pH up and down solutions.

 If you only have a plant or two, you can get by with just the fan for ventilation.
 You’ll just have to leave the tent door open at times to replace the air inside.

 And you can get by without a charcoal filter to remove the odor as well.
 Ideally though, you want to ventilate your tent and you want to remove the odor from any air you ventilate out.

-Now that you have all your equipment gathered, it’s time to start growing.
+Now that you have all your equipment gathered, it’s time to start growing cannabis.
 Well, there is one more thing you need.
 The most important of all.
-The actual cannabis plant.
+The actual cannabis plants.